mvollmer/foreman-cockpit/README.md

  - SELinux needs to be switched off.

- - Communication between cockpit-ws and foreman-proxy can not use https.

 ## Setting up the virtual machine

 Create a new Centos 7 virtual machine with 4GiB RAM and 10GiB disk